Our building is located adjacent to Fireman's Park in historic

 houses law offices, medical offices, and several other businesses.

-Olympic Psychology Services occupies the first floor of the building's
+Olympic Psychology Services occupies most of the ground floor.

-Our "Atrium Office" looks out on our enclosed brick courtyard.
+Our "Atrium Office" looks into our enclosed, brick courtyard.
 All of the

-brick walls and brick floors date back to the original train depot.
+brick walls and brick floors in our offices date back to the original train